david-ca6/pinata/readMe.md

     - ebiten

 ## how to run
-1. In the code, edit the channel variable to the name of the twitch channel you want to use.
+1. Pick the twitch channel when loading the page by appending `?channel=<name>` to the URL (for example `http://127.0.0.1:8000/dist/index.html?channel=yourchannel`).
+If the parameter is omitted, the game defaults to `kanekolumi`.

 2. Build the game:
     On Linux & MacOS: